 How To Be Persistent And Keep On Going With Passion

-Even with the most positive attitude in the world, you’ll achieve little f you don’t learn to be persistent.
+Even with the most positive attitude in the world, you’ll achieve little without being persistent.
 The journey of life, by its very nature, is more than peppered with roadblocks, potholes, and detours.
 But that’s part of the fun.

 Chin-Ning Chu makes an interesting point about being persistent in her book “Do Less, Achieve More.”
 Try to imagine a football game in which the defensive team simply stood on the field and watched the opposing quarterback stroll to the end zone with the ball, smiling all the way.